 The political scientists Marty Cohen, David Karol, Hans Noel and John Zaller argued in 2008 that “the party decides” presidential primaries, “the” party being broadly defined as a coalition of elected, local and state party officials as well as donors, insiders and affiliated interest and lobby groups.
-They don’t make their decision in smoky rooms behind closed doors but can influence the nominating process in myriad subtle ways, from writing caucus and primary rules (including crucial ballot requirements), appointing superdelegates, scheduling debates and spending hundreds of millions of dollars on advertising and organization.
+They don’t make their decision in smoke-filled rooms behind closed doors but can influence the nominating process in myriad subtle ways, from writing caucus and primary rules (including crucial ballot requirements), appointing superdelegates, scheduling debates and spending hundreds of millions of dollars on advertising and organization.

 On the Republican side, “the” party is still on the fence and will probably wait until the Iowa caucuses and New Hampshire primary next month have provided fresh evidence about who is electable before rallying around a single candidate.

 On the Democratic side, there really isn’t a contest.
 FiveThirtyEight shows that Clinton is supported by almost the party’s entire congressional delegation as well as most of its governors.
 Sanders is backed by only two members of Congress.